 - It then crosses the Atlantic Ocean as the warm North Atlantic Drift.

-- In this journey, another cold current from the Arctic called as the East Greenland Current joins with the North Atlantic Drift.
+- In this journey, another cold current from the Arctic called the East Greenland Current joins with the North Atlantic Drift.

 - The North Atlantic Drift bifurcates into two branches on reaching the eastern part of the ocean.